Things to Do in Salem MA

 Okay, time to admit something akin to literary treason: I’ve never read Nathaniel Hawthorne’s The Scarlet Letter.

+ANYWAY.
 The House of the Seven Gables provides a glimpse into both daily life in Salem and Hawthorne’s own residency there.
-You can’t enter the House of the Seven Gables without a guided tour, but I actually liked this.
+You can’t enter the House of the Seven Gables without a guided tour, but I actually liked this arrangement.
+Why?
 The tour guides are very knowledge, and I don’t think I would’ve enjoyed my visit as much without their insights.
+I have a deeper appreciation for Hawthorne after hearing about his life from someone else rather than pamphlets on the walls.

 My favorite parts of this visit were discovering the secret staircase and gazing at the lighthouse while wandering the quaint grounds.